 See our New Zealand campervan itinerary for amazing road trip stops and campervan rules that you should know.

-2. Horse trekking to Song Kol Lake, an alpine lake over 3,000m elevation
+2. Horse trekking to Song Kul, Kyrgyzstan's alpine lake

 See our Kyrgyzstan itinerary, which includes the 3-day horse trek to Song Kol Lake.

-1. Hiking to the summit of Gokyo Ri to see an expansive view of the world's highest peaks
+1. Hiking to Gokyo Ri for panoramic views of the world’s highest peaks

-See our Gokyo Ri trekking guide including an itinerary and what you should know before you go.
+See our Gokyo Ri trekking guide including the itinerary and what you should know before you go.

-We hope you enjoyed these amazing destinations and ideas for adventure!
+We hope you enjoyed these amazing adventures around the world!

 Looking for more trip inspiration?
 Don't miss our other posts: